pycom/pycom-documentation/content/datasheets/helium_hotspot.md

 There is more information about how to mine HNT and much more on the [Helium docs site.](https://docs.helium.com/)

 ## Getting started
-1. Upload the latest stable `hotspot` firmware release using the [firmware updater](/updatefirmware/device/).
-2. Follow the [tutorial](https://docs.pycom.io/gettingstarted/registration/lora/helium/) to register and connect your Hotspot  to the Helium Network.
+1. Follow the [tutorial](https://docs.pycom.io/gettingstarted/registration/lora/helium_hotspot_registration/) to register and connect your Hotspot  to the Helium Network.

 ## Notes
 ### Battery Charger